 Think about all the things you’ve accomplished and situations you’ve handled.
 Mastering every one of those triumphs is why embarrassment is an emotion you can discard.
 It’s a feeling you can dismiss for good.

 All that matters is focusing on recovery from whatever happens.

 - You trip.
 Get up (brush and adjust clothing).

 - Something falls.
 Pick it up (thank those who help you).

 - Someone badmouths you.
-Walk away (watch your back as you exit).
+Walk away (what was said is not true).

 All the while you keep your head and chin up even if you’re feeling down.
 You can sulk in privacy.
 Right now, you need to be strong so you recover quickly and continue creating your fabulous life.